cccbr/runningatower/content/docs/050-healthsafety/index.md

 Consider the number of keys and / or key holders.
 There is a balance between security (preventing access) and enabling reasonable access.
 Exits for use in an emergency  must never be compromised and should be signed.

 Spiders and ropes should, ideally, be left inaccessible e.g. locked away.
-This is essential in accessible ringing chambers.
+This is essential in accessible ringing rooms.

-Bells should not be left up between ringing sessions, especially where access to the bell and ringing chambers is not secured.
+Bells should not be left up between ringing sessions, especially where access to the bell and ringing rooms is not secured.

 Turning clappers when bells are up should be avoided in all but exceptional cases, such as heavy bells that are extremely difficult/impossible to rise right-sided.